Often times we have heard about 1 ton ac, 2 ton AC and many times we mistake the term “ton” as the weight of the air conditioner.

 This is because sunlight will heat up the room and so the AC will have to do more work to counter it.

-You can check the above links.
+You can check the above links or our split ac under 30,000 list.
 Do make sure to check the servicing of brand in your region.

 How much area 1 ton AC covers